Updated 31 March 2021

 Ok ok so I know this might seem like a weird post to come from a Northern Ireland Wedding Photographer, but recently I’ve been doing some research into what my couples struggle with when it comes to planning their wedding.
 And whilst obviously my couples found me in the end, for a lot of them they initially found the process quite difficult.
 And that’s tough.
-As a wedding photographer in Northern Ireland, but also a bride myself, I know how much talent there is out there.
+As a wedding photographer in Northern Ireland, but also a recent bride myself, I know how much talent there is out there.
 I recently had to choose my own wedding photographer and despite being in the industry and knowing so many talented photographers, I still found it tough.
 So here’s a little post on what I think is important and the questions you really need to ask when choosing your wedding photographer.

 Set A Realistic Wedding Budget

 Like anything when it comes to wedding planning, it’s important to sit down and really think about your priorities.
 Where does wedding photography fall on that list?
 So often I see couples enquire who have booked unbelievably expensive venues, but then don’t have the budget for wedding photography.
 For someone like me, who values photography and the longevity of it, that is mind blowing.
 I chose a cheaper venue so that I could have more budget for photography, it is my biggest expense by quite a considerable amount.
 But for others, photographs may just be lower on their priority list than their flowers or they’ve always dreamed of getting married at a certain venue.
 There is no right or wrong, but it’s important to be honest with yourself from the get go, and really think about what it is you truly want before you start looking for a photographer.